 This is a competition open to ALL drivers in the international event (including non-registered APRC drivers and co-drivers).
-There is a podium presentation for the top-three drivers in the international event where a Wurth cheque for US$1000 is presented to the overall winner, plus Würth product prizes to 2nd and 3rd overall.
+There is a podium presentation for the top-three drivers in the international event where presentations are made to the overall winner, plus 2nd and 3rd overall.

 Eligibility of Cars

-Application for approval of these cars can be made via the APRC Secretariat (firstname.lastname@example.org) and further details are available in the 2017 RRSR (V4 – APRC) from Murray Brown, APRC Coordinator (email@example.com).
+Application for approval of these cars can be made via the secretariat and further details are available in the 2018 RRSR (V4 – APRC) or from Murray Brown, APRC Coordinator: email@example.com

 Classes and Groups

 |Group NR4 over 2000cc (current N4)|